bread01/Javascript-Journey-Notes/readme.md

 ```
 - If we want another condition, then it is the same thing but utilizing 'else' as new brackets
   - but with the 'else' statement, we are only providing a different action, not another reference to the variable
+- As a note, we can also do multiple 'if' statements within each other, in a heirarchy-type format.
 ```
 if (name === "Billy") {
   alert("hi Billy!");
 } else {
   alert("you are not Billy");
 }

+//we can also change a variable as the outcome to the true/false question let accessAllowed;
+let age = prompt('How old are you?', '');

+if (age > 18) {
+  accessAllowed = true;
+} else {
+  accessAllowed = false;
+}

+alert(accessAllowed);
 ```
 - If we have multiple outcomes for the same question, we use 'if else'
   - notice how the 'else if' reference to the variable is before the brackets for the action